Connecting communities

 Here’s how we’ve been championing digital inclusion since 2020.

-Our partnership with the Trussell Trust is the next step in our commitment to connecting communities.
-Since 2020 we have donated over £3.5 million of phones, devices and data to charities across the UK, helping vulnerable and disadvantaged people make life-changing connections.
+Our partnership with Trussell is our latest step in our commitment to connecting communities.
+Since 2020 we have donated over £8.5 million of phones, devices and data to charities across the UK, helping vulnerable and disadvantaged people make life-changing connections.
 This has been through our Little Helps Scheme, which ended in December 2022, and our partnership with Crisis, which ran from March 2020 to December 2022.
-Through our schemes we helped over 40,000 people from 2020 to 2022, and have the ambition of helping a further 50,000 people get connected by 2025.
+Through our schemes we helped over 40,000 people from 2020 to 2022.
+Since 2023 we’ve donated another 55,000 SIM cards through the Little Helps Databank, reaching our milestone to help connect another 50,000 people facing hardship by 2025.
+But we’re not stopping there – with an ambition to help connect over 150,000 people by the end of 2027.

 Frequently asked questions

-Tesco Mobile committed to connect 50,000 more people by 2025.
-The Trussell Trust, like us, believe that everyone should be able to afford life’s essentials and has the right to be connected.
-That’s why we are partnering with the Trussell Trust, to keep people facing hardship connected, one little help at a time.
+Tesco Mobile committed to help connect another 50,000 people by 2025, and having met that milestone aim to go further, with a new target to help connect over 150,000 people facing hardship by the end of 2027.
+Trussell, like us, believe that everyone should be able to afford life’s essentials and has the right to be connected.
+That’s why we are partnering with Trussell, to keep people facing hardship connected, one little help at a time.

-Through the Little Helps Databank, Tesco Mobile will be donating data-loaded SIM cards to people referred to food banks in the Trussell Trust network.
-We will also be donating tablets, mobile Wi-Fi and SIM cards to food banks themselves, so that they can provide their services as efficiently as possible.
+Through the Little Helps Databank, Tesco Mobile is donating data-loaded SIM cards to people referred to food banks in the Trussell’s community of food banks.
+We are also donating tablets, mobile Wi-Fi and SIM cards to food banks themselves, so that they can provide their services as efficiently as possible.

 The Little Helps Databank is how we will donate SIM cards to people referred to food banks, to help them stay connected to loved ones and access vital support services.
-Tesco Mobile will provide the SIM cards and data, and this connectivity will be distributed to those who need it most via food banks in the Trussell Trust network.
-So like a food bank, but for data.
+Tesco Mobile will provide the SIM cards and data, and this connectivity will be distributed to people who need it most via food banks in the Trussell’s community.
+So, like a food bank, but for data.

-Connected food banks is the name of Tesco Mobile's scheme to offer devices and connectivity to food banks in the Trussell Trust network.
-We will be offering a tablet, mobile Wi-Fi device and SIM card to each food bank in the network, to help food banks provide their services as effectively as possible, providing them with the best practical tools to support their communities.
+Connected food banks is the name of Tesco Mobile's scheme to offer devices and connectivity to food banks in the Trussell’s community .
+We will be offering a tablet, mobile Wi-Fi device and SIM card to each food bank to help them provide their services as effectively as possible, with the best practical tools to support their communities.

-In the second year running we have committed to distribute 2m GB of data through the Trussell Trust because connection is one of life’s essentials.
+In the third year running we have committed to distribute up to 2m GB of data through Trussell because connection is one of life’s essentials.
 Without it, people are locked out of life-changing services, held back from opportunities and cut off from loved ones.
 We’ve pledged a byte for a bite.
-So, for every item donated through the Tesco Food collection (30th November-2nd December 2023), we will give someone a free byte too.
+So, for every meal donated through the Tesco Winter Food collection (28 – 30 November- 2024), we will give someone a free byte too.
 2m is the number of equivalent meals Tesco is hoping to collect through this Tesco Winter Food Collection, so we've pledged 1GB for every equivalent meal.

-We’re donating 1GB of data for every equivalent meal donated to the Tesco Winter Food Collection (30th November - 2nd December 2023), to encourage more food donations, at a time when the cost of living is driving more people to need food banks, and to raise awareness of the importance of connectivity as one of life's essentials.
+We’re donating 1GB of data for every equivalent meal donated to the Tesco Winter Food Collection (28 -30 November 2024), to encourage more food donations, as more and more people are left with no other option but to turn to a food bank for support and to raise awareness of the importance of connectivity as one of life's essentials.

 ‘Food donations’ is often expressed in the number of equivalent meals to help provide a sense of scale and a more relatable figure.
 Tesco uses a conversion factor of 420g of uncooked food = an average meal size, the equivalent to 1 meal, in line with the guidance from WRAP.